Joeychez23/Password-generator/README.md

 ##Description

-Generates a passwords when button is clicked using alerts/prompts to allow the user to input the desired password conditions
+Generates a passwords when button is clicked using alerts/prompts that allow the user their input the desired password conditions

 ## Output

-Outputs a password that is dependent on the user input values
+Outputs a password that's dependent on user input values

 A pictures of the site will be provided bellow: